kmacdonald06/ai-openscale-icp/tutorial-adv.md

 ### Edit and run the `IBM Watson OpenScale Lab instructions` notebook
 {: #crt-edit-notebook}

 The `IBM Watson OpenScale Lab instructions` notebook contains detailed instructions for each step in the Python code you will run.
 As you work through the notebook, take some time to understand what each command is doing.
-{: tip}
+Open the notebook in {{site.data.keyword.DSX}} or any Jupyter notebook editor.
+For more information about working with notebooks in {{site.data.keyword.DSX_full}}, see [Notebooks](https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/dsx/notebooks-parent.html).

 - In the "Provision services and configure credentials" section, make the following changes:

     - Follow the instructions to create, copy, and paste an {{site.data.keyword.cloud_notm}} API key.

-    - Replace the Watson Machine Learning (WML) and Db2 service credentials with the ones you created previously.
+    - Replace the {{site.data.keyword.pm_full}} and {{site.data.keyword.dashdblong}} service credentials with the ones you created previously.

-    - Replace the DB credentials with the ones you created for Db2 Warehouse.
+    - Replace the database credentials with the ones you created for {{site.data.keyword.dashdblong}}.

-    - If you previously configured {{site.data.keyword.aios_short}} to use a free internal PostgreSQL database as your data mart, you can switch to a new data mart that uses Db2 Warehouse.
-To delete your old PostgreSQL configuration and create a new one using Db2 Warehouse, set the KEEP_MY_INTERNAL_POSTGRES variable to `False`.

-        The notebook will remove your existing internal PostgreSQL data mart and create a new data mart with the supplied DB credentials. **No data migration will occur**.
-        {: important}

 - After you provision your services and enter your credentials, your notebook is ready to run.
 Run each step of the notebook in sequence.
 Notice what is happening at each step, as described.
 Complete all the steps, up through and including the steps in the "Additional data to help debugging" section.